Nspired1/pictorial/README.md

   NOTE: There were minor issues that were discovered in making this app.
   One example is even if the app is about creating images, don't call a post an image.
 Confusion arises between the different data fields like description and name of the post that is called image and the image (file) itself.
+  Another issue was the flickering of the image preview while entering description.
   Another example is that if the axios req is structured as:
   `axios.post({ req })` instead of `axios({ method: "post", data...}) ` the file would be included in the http address as if it was sending JSON instead of a data object in form data.
 The documentation is not clear on the reason (neither in axios, MDN Form Data, Multer, etc), so it would appear to be a setting in a version of one of the libraries.
 As updates occur to the libraries and npm packages, I will update the app.